• Mental Health

 • Perfectionism

-In addition to the above, signs of emotional incest in adulthood include:2
+In addition to the above, signs that an adult may have experienced emotional incest in childhood include:2

 • Being a people pleaser